open-neuromorphic/open-neuromorphic.github.io/content/blog/workflow-vision-neuromorphic/index.md

 ![Comparison table showing the workflow differences between conventional ML and neuromorphic computing](comparison_table.png)

-This infrastructure gap isn't accidental—it's the result of several interconnected challenges visible in the comparison above:
+This infrastructure gap isn't accidental—it's the result of a the complexity inherent in neurmorphic workflows.
+The neuromorphic landscape is a patchwork of specialized tools: BindsNET, Brian, Lava, Nengo, Nest, Norse, SNNTorch, and SiMLabs—each with different APIs, philosophies, and capabilities.
+That diversity is not coincidental.
+The tools provide different neuron models with varying degrees of biological realism for many heterogeneous hardware accelerators.
+Diversity is necessary because there there is no clear definition of neuromorphic neurons and there are many hardware platforms with different implementation details.

+We recently hosted a talk on [open neuromorphic research infrastructure](https://open-neuromorphic.org/workshops/open-source-neuromorphic-infrastructure/) where we discussed exactly what the problems were and what we can do.
+We highlighted some problems that mirror the diagram above:

-### 1. Dataset Fragmentation
+### 1. Lack of datasets and benchmarks
-ML researchers enjoy rich, standardized datasets with mature tooling—from CIFAR to ImageNet to Hugging Face's ecosystem.
+ML researchers enjoy rich, standardized datasets and benchmarks based on mature tooling.
 Neuromorphic computing relies on a single primary dataset source (Tonic) with limited standardization.
 This creates a chicken-and-egg problem: without diverse, accessible datasets, it's hard to develop robust algorithms, and without robust algorithms, there's less incentive to create comprehensive datasets.
+And, what's worse, many of the datasets consist of dense floating point data---not neuromorphic at all!

-### 2. Tool Ecosystem Sprawl
+### 2. Tool Fragmentation
-The neuromorphic design landscape is a patchwork of specialized tools: BindsNET, Brian, Lava, Nengo, Nest, Norse, SNNTorch, and SiMLabs—each with different APIs, philosophies, and capabilities.
-Unlike ML's convergence around PyTorch and TensorFlow, neuromorphic computing lacks dominant frameworks that can absorb the ecosystem's energy and create network effects.
+Each tool in the neuromorphic ecosystem has its own community, documentation style, and learning curve.
+Unlike ML's shared knowledge base and programming models, neuromorphic researchers must master multiple distinct toolchains, making collaboration difficult and slowing knowledge transfer.

 ### 3. Deployment Complexity
 ML deployment has matured into standardized workflows using common platforms and APIs.
 Neuromorphic deployment relies on emerging standards like PyNN and NIR, alongside specialized tools like NeuroML.
 While promising, these tools haven't yet achieved the seamless integration that makes ML deployment trivial.